Land survey requirements

-- To ensure that the location of the application area is specified accurately; or
+- ensure that the location of the licence application area is specified accurately; or

-- To avoid the possibility of a boundary dispute with a nearby licence.
+- avoid the possibility of a boundary dispute with a nearby licence.

 Authority to enter land

-Before granting an authority to enter land under section 26AS, the Department Head must require the person to provide a security for an amount and kind specified by the Department Head, against the risk of damage to the property of the owner or occupier of the land as a result of the person's entry on to, or activities on, the land.
-Refer to section 26AU of the MRSDA.
+Before this authority could be granted, you would need to provide the Department Head with security against the risk of damage to the property of the owner or occupier as a result of your entry to, or activities on, the land.
+The security amount and kind would be specified by the Department Head under section 26AU of the Act.

-Before entering land, or carrying out any surveying, a person must be insured for an amount of at least $10 million against any risk that might arise if the owner or occupier of the land were to sustain a personal injury as a result of that person's entry on to, or activities on, the land.
-Refer to section 26AV of the MRSDA.
+Before entering land to undertake a survey, you must be insured for at least $10 million against any risk that might arise if the owner or occupier of the land were to sustain a personal injury as a result of your entry to, or activities on, the land.
+Refer to section 26AV of the Act for further information.

-For any inquiries regarding these requirements, please contact your Licensing Officer.
+For any inquiries regarding these requirements, please contact Earth Resources Regulation Licensing.

-- The boundaries of land covered by an application for a mining or a retention licence (& prospecting licence, if applicable) must be surveyed in accordance with section 26AR of the Mineral Resources (Sustainable Development) Act 1990 and Regulation 24 of the Mineral Resources (Sustainable Development) (Mineral Industries) Interim Regulations 2018.
+- The boundaries of land proposed to be covered by a retention or mining licence (or prospecting licence, on request by the Department Head) must be surveyed in accordance with section 26AR of the Act and Regulation 24 of the Regulations.

-- Surveys shall be made and tested to the standard of accuracy specified at Section 7 of the Surveying (Cadastral Surveys) Regulations 2015.
+- Surveys must be made and tested to the standard of accuracy specified at section 7 of the Surveying (Cadastral Surveys) Regulations 2015.

-- Surveys of mining or retention licences (& prospecting licences, if applicable) located on freehold land, or within 500 m of freehold land, shall be connected to the cadastral boundaries of any land affected by, or within 500 m of, the licence as the case may be.
+- Surveys for retention and mining licences (and prospecting licences, if requested by the Department Head) located on freehold land, or within 500 metres of freehold land, must be connected to the cadastral boundaries of any land affected by, or within 500 metres of, the licence as the case may be.

 - Surveys requiring definition of, or connections to, cadastral boundaries should be undertaken by a licensed surveyor and carried out in accordance with the Surveying (Cadastral Surveys) Regulations 2015 prepared under the Surveying Act 2004.

-- Surveys shall be connected to the Map Grid of Australia (MGA94) co-ordinate system to the relevant standard of accuracy as described at paragraph 2.
+- Surveys must be connected to the Map Grid of Australia (MGA94) coordinate system to the relevant standard of accuracy as described at paragraph (2) above.

-- Surveys shall be adequately connected to any permanent marks existing in the vicinity of the licence.
+- Surveys must be adequately connected to any permanent marks existing in the vicinity of the licence.

-- A survey plan of the land covered by the licence shall be drawn and show the following information:
+- A survey plan of the land covered by the licence must be drawn, and show the following information:

-- all cadastral boundaries and connections thereto located inside and/or adjacent to or within the 500 m of all the land covered by the licence as the case may be,
+- All cadastral boundaries and connections located inside and/or adjacent to or within the 500 metres of all the land covered by the licence as the case may be

 - Where cadastral boundaries have been re-established, the surveyor's Abstract of Field notes must accompany the survey plan.